-Pond Inlet grew along a shoreline inhabited as long as any other part of Eclipse Sound.
-The area's 20th-century use by qallunaat traders extended over a 65-kilometre tract from Button Point to Salmon River near the hamlet.
-Trading establishments started in 1903, when Scottish entrepreneurs set up a small whaling station at Igarjuaq.
-Over the next twenty years, traders opened several stations scattered around the area.
-The Hudson's Bay Company (HBC) settled at the present site in 1921 and bought out its rivals by 1923.
-The RCMP set up a post in 1922 and two missions (Roman Catholic and Anglican) came in 1929.
+The settlement grew along a shoreline inhabited as long as any other part of Eclipse Sound.
+The area's twentieth-century use by Qallunaat traders extended 65 kilometres from Button Point on Bylot Island to Salmon River near the hamlet.
+Trading establishments have only been here since 1903, when Scottish entrepreneurs set up a small whaling station at Igarjuaq.
+Over the next twenty years, Qallunaat managers opened a number of small stations scattered around this region.
+The Hudson's Bay Company (HBC) settled at the present site in 1921 and bought out all its rivals by 1923.
+The RCMP post dates to 1922 and two missions (Roman Catholic and Anglican) came in 1929.
+The site is convenient to ocean shipping during the short season of open water.